CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

     You can filter the list by any column data (click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/15-Filter/filter-1.svg" width="18" height="18">}}) and export a page of events at a time (click {{<img src="https://icons.cumulusnetworks.com/05-Internet-Networks-Servers/08-Upload-Download/upload-bottom.svg" width="18" height="18">}}).

-    {{<figure src="/images/netq/main-menu-ntwk-events-320.png" width="700">}}
+    {{<figure src="/images/netq/main-menu-ntwk-events-320.png" width="700" caption="All system and TCA events across the network">}}

 {{< /tab >}}

 {{< tab "NetQ CLI" >}}

-To view all system events, run:
+To view all system and all TCA events, run:

 ```
 netq show events [between <text-time> and <text-endtime>] [json]
 ```

-This example shows all events between now and an hour ago.
+This example shows all system and TCA events between now and an hour ago.

 ```
 netq show events